 The University of Illinois Springfield welcomes students from around the world.

-The Office of International Student Services (ISS) provides a mandatory orientation program during he week before classes start each semester.
+The Office of International Student Services (ISS) provides a mandatory orientation program during the week before classes start each semester.
 All new international students are expected to attend.
-The director, international peers, faculty and university service unit representatives, (i.e. Housing, Health Insurance, Health Services, Center for Teaching and Learning, Library, etc.) provide information and guidance to facilitate a smooth transition for new international students to the campus and community.
+The director, international peers, faculty and university service unit representatives, (i.e. Housing, Health Insurance, Health Services, The Learning Hub, Library, etc.) provide information and guidance to facilitate a smooth transition for new international students to the campus and community.
 Information is provided on academic, financial, personal, social, institutional, cross-cultural and governmental issues.

 This section strives to keep all current international students with F-1 and J-1 visas up to date on your legal responsibilities in the U.S. If after reading this information you still have questions please feel free to call or visit ISS for more detailed information.

 The Office of International Student Services continues to support those former students participating in Optional Practical Training (OPT), welcomes the assistance of our alumni in recruiting new international students, and encourages all to become actively involved in the UIS Alumni Association.
 For those able to do so, we also encourage you to give back to your University so that others can benefit from the same valuable educational experience that you received from UIS.

 - Academic Advising